rtc-io/rtc-tools/README.md

 user defined constraints (in `constraints`) with shorthand flags that might be passed while using the `rtc.createConnection` helper.

-### generators.mediaConstraints(flags, context)

-Generate mediaConstraints appropriate for the context in which they are being called (i.e. either constructing an RTCPeerConnection object, or on the `createOffer` or `createAnswer` calls).

 ### parseFlags(opts)

 This is a helper function that will extract known flags from a generic options object.

 ## rtc/monitor